lukas681/smart-cube-timer/README.md

-# smart-cube-timer
+# Smart Cube Timer

-> Proof-of-concept smart timer for GiiKER
+This is a fork of the smart-cube-timer by hakatashi with support for the GAN 365i.

 ## Build Setup